cuulee/parallax-map/README.md

 parallax-map
 ============

-Prallax Effects with a map
+Experiment on integrating a background map into parallax scrolling.
+Based on the Parallax Library by: https://github.com/IanLunn/jQuery-Parallax